rmarsh1ua/grad_migration/README.md

-# Grad College Quickstart 2 Migration
+# Grad College to Quickstart 2 Migration

 This is a custom migration module intended to bring over content from Grad College Drupal 7 sites, to the new Arizona Quickstart 2 Drupal 8/9 site.
 This consists of a series of migration files and a few custom Source PHP classes.
 This is dependent on the az_migration module, a custom module inclued in Quickstart meant to transfer files between QS1 and QS2 sites, as well as a few other custom modules packaged with Quickstart 2.

-# Instructions
+## Contents

+1. Instructions for migrating to a standard Quickstart 2 Installation
+2. Instructions for migrating to a Pantheon-hosted Quickstart 2 Installation

+## 1. Instructions for Migrating to a Standard Quickstart 2 Installation

 To use this module follow the steps below: